Publish to App Store (iOS)

 This new app ID is added to your list of app IDs.

-Back in Thunkable, you will be prompted for your App Name, Team ID and Bundle ID.
-If you are unsure of what these are, please refer to Step 6, above.
+In the next tab, you will be prompted for your App Name, Team ID and Bundle ID.
+If you are unsure of what these are, please refer Register an App ID on App Store Connect, above.

 Two-factor authentication helps to keep your account secure and Apple has made it mandatory for new developers to turn two-factor authentication on.
 If you do have 2FA turned on, you'll need to complete the following steps to confirm your identity with Apple.